victorclaessen/home-assistant.io/source/_integrations/mqtt.markdown

 2. Select the MQTT integration.
 3. Reconfigure the MQTT broker settings via {% my integrations title="**Settings** > **Devices & services**" %}, click {% icon "mdi:dots-vertical" %} and select **Reconfigure**.

 MQTT subentries can also be reconfigured.
-Additional entities can added, or an entity can bve removed from the sub entry.
+Additional entities can be added, or an entity can bve removed from the sub entry.
 Each MQTT subentry holds one MQTT device.
-The MQTT device must have at least one  entity at least.
+The MQTT device must have at least one entity.

 {% important %}
 If you experience an error message like `Failed to connect due to exception: [SSL: CERTIFICATE_VERIFY_FAILED] certificate verify failed`, then turn on `Advanced options` and set [Broker certificate validation](/integrations/mqtt/#broker-certificate-validation) to `Auto`.